 Some people criticize my style but most of them often appreciate it.
 We can never please everyone what’s important is we please ourselves.posted over 1 year ago

 If you have a different style than most people, you know you’re gonna get looked at and people may say nasty things.
 I mean, if – for example – you dye your hair neon-green with orange spots and then start crying because you don’t like to be stared at YOU are the idiot, not the people who stare!
 If you can’t handle a bit of criticism, then don’t dress like that!!
 It’s YOUR choice, so YOU will have to live with it!
-The end. :)posted 12 months ago
+The end. :)posted about 1 year ago

 Make Him Feel Welcome with Chic Points